First-order asymptotic perturbation theory for extensions of symmetric operators: Introduction

 \subsection{Overview}

 This work concerns first order asymptotic expansions for resolvents and eigenvalues of self-adjoint extensions of symmetric operators subject to small perturbations of their operator theoretic domains.
 In the context of elliptic partial differential operators, for instance, the perturbations that we discuss model small variations of the boundary conditions, the spatial domains, and the lower order terms of differential expressions.
 Our main motivations stem from the Arnold--Keller--Maslov index theory, cf. \cite{MR0211415, MR820079, BZ1, CLM, MR99207, Mas, RoSa95}, for self-adjoint elliptic differential operators and from the classical Hadamard--Rayleigh--Rellich \cite{H,R,MR0240668} variation formulas for their eigenvalues.
-Our main new tool is a strikingly simple variant of a classical Krein's resolvent formula derived in the context of abstract boundary triplets \cite{Behrndt_2020, DMbook, Schm} and inspired in part by a recent progress in description of all self-adjoint extensions of the Laplacian \cite{GLMZ05,GM08,GM10}.
+Our main new technical tool is a strikingly simple formula for the difference of resolvents of two arbitrary self-adjoint extensions of a symmetric operator derived in the context of abstract boundary triplets \cite{Behrndt_2020, BL2012, DHM2017, DHM2020, DHM2022, DHMS2006, DHMS2012, DMbook, Schm} and inspired in part by a recent progress in description of all self-adjoint extensions of the Laplacian \cite{GLMZ05,GM08,GM10}.
+This approach gives a powerful addition to the perturbation theory via quadratic forms as it allows one to control the resolvents and spectral projections of operators with varying domains.